 - Monitor Your Website: If you visit a high budget startup, you may notice that they have displays showing their user statistics live.
 For example, Google has a constantly updated wall of new search terms.
 You can do this for your own website, by pulling up your live statistic program in Chrome, and then casting the tab.
 At the time of this writing, five people were currently browsing The App Store Chronicle.

 - Movie Night: The Chromecast is also highly capable for entire films.
 Using Google Play, Netflix, or Youtube, you can watch just about every film known to man, and in full HD quality too!
+By the way, have you read our review of the Chromecast yet?

 - Family photo slideshows: Having relatives over soon?
 Services like Flickr, iCloud, and Shutterfly allow you to flip through a slideshow of your latest photos, and specific albums, right from Chrome.
 You can even let it play automatically, allowing friends and family to look whenever they please.